hharryyf/Connect4/C++_Player/README.md

 3) a MCTS player with Deep Learning enhancement

 We also support: human play mode in a terminal window

-Optional task: A game player that allows game players of different language to compete accross a socket

 ## Technologies
 Project is created with: